nubenetes/awesome-kubernetes/docs/introduction.md

 * [phoenixnap.com: Kubernetes vs OpenShift: Key Differences Compared 🌟](https://phoenixnap.com/blog/kubernetes-vs-openshift)
 * [crn.com: Red Hat CEO: We Have A ‘Head Start’ Over VMware, Competitors In Kubernetes](https://www.crn.com/slide-shows/cloud/red-hat-ceo-we-have-a-head-start-over-vmware-competitors-in-kubernetes) Red Hat CEO Paul Cormier speaks with CRN about the role IBM has played in Red Hat’s channel strategy, how the company has preserved its independence under Big Blue, and why Red Hat will win in the ultra-competitive Kubernetes market.
 * [redhat.com ebook: Red Hat OpenShift and Kubernetes ... what's the difference? 🌟](https://www.redhat.com/en/resources/openshift-and-kubernetes-whats-the-difference-ebook)
+* [levelup.gitconnected.com: OpenShift — The Next Level of Kubernetes](https://levelup.gitconnected.com/openshift-the-next-level-of-kubernetes-6d58ad722b26) Things you should need to know about OpenShift

 ## Career Path
 - [Kelsey Hightower Fireside Chat: An Unconventional Path to IT and Some Life Advice](https://www.hashicorp.com/resources/kelsey-hightower-fireside-chat-an-unconventional-path-to-it-and-some-life-advice/?utm_source=linkedin)